 That all changed when the last of the three finished his A-levels and went to university.
 He moved into the university’s accommodation – he needed his independence – and left my husband and I alone in the house.
 With more time on my hands, I began to wonder if I’d said goodbye to my career too early.

-And I started looking at new opportunities.
+And I started looking at new opportunities and job training courses.